Tax Guide for Liquor Store Operators and Owners

 Foods Heated in a Microwave Oven

-If you sell a food product that is normally exempt from tax – such as a frozen burrito, the product may become taxable if it is heated in a microwave oven prior to the sale.
-The location of the microwave oven is the determining factor in whether the sale is subject to tax:
+If you sell a food product that is normally exempt from tax (such as a frozen burrito), the product may become taxable if it is heated in a microwave oven before the sale.
+The location of the microwave generally determines whether the sale is subject to tax:

-- If the microwave is accessible to your customers, it is presumed that the food is not sold in a heated condition and that the microwave is being provided as a convenience to your customers, who may choose to heat the product.
+- If the microwave is accessible to customers, the food sold is regarded as not sold in a heated condition and the microwave is provided as a convenience to your customers, who may choose to heat the product.

-- If the microwave is behind the counter, it is presumed that the food is being sold in a heated condition, and is therefore taxable.
+- If the microwave is behind the counter, the food sold is regarded as a hot prepared food, and is therefore taxable.

 For more information, see publication 22, Dining and Beverage Industry.